-2018 soars to joint top spot for hottest summer on record
+British heatwave in pictures as 2018 soars to joint top spot for hottest summer on record

 -

-2018 soars to joint top spot for hottest summer on record
+British heatwave in pictures as 2018 soars to joint top spot for hottest summer on record

 This year’s heatwave led to the the joint-hottest summer on record for the UK, the Met Office has said.